-Jill is an Associate in the Litigation Department and specialises in arbitration, mediation and dispute resolution.
+Jill is a Senior Associate in the Litigation Department and specialises in arbitration, mediation and dispute resolution.
 She has represented local clients in areas of banking and commercial litigation, administrative and judicial review, constitutional law, employment and labour disputes, land disputes as well as insolvency proceedings from target sectors including construction, financial services and public sector.

 Jill has been involved in numerous banking and commercial litigation matters and was recently part of a team that successfully represented Standard Chartered Bank Limited in a rare application seeking to have the Court of Appeal re-open, re-examine and set aside its decision.